Select Department

 Elektron Analog Rytm MkII

-The Elektron Analog Rytm MKII brings you a hybrid analog/digital, beat making dream machine.
-Based around a phenomenal, 8-voice sound engine, with a 13-track sequencer.
 It’s also worth mentioning that the older pressure-sensitive pads have been replaced by larger and softer versions.
-So you can now enjoy finger-drumming on the Rytm in much more comfort than ever before.
+So you can now enjoy finger-drumming on the Rytm in far more comfort than ever before.

-• 8-voice analog drum machine with powerful sequencer and sampling capabilities
+• 8-voice analog drum machine with powerful sequencer and sampling capabilities.

-• Each drum voice allows you to combine the analog tone generator with a digital sample
+• Each drum voice allows you to combine the analog tone generator with a digital sample.

-• Analog overdrive, analog multimode filter, effects sends, envelope, and LFO for each voice
+• Analog overdrive, analog multimode filter, effects sends, envelope, and LFO for each voice.

-• Sensitive performance pads can trigger sounds or play a sound chromatically
+• Sensitive performance pads can trigger sounds or play a sound chromatically.

-• Rich, deep-sounding reverb and delay send effects
+• Rich, deep-sounding reverb and delay send effects.

-• Perfect for both stage and studio, with individual outputs for each voice plus a main stereo output and headphone out
+• Perfect for both stage and studio, with individual outputs for each voice plus a main stereo output and headphone out.

 SHOP: Analog Rytm MKII